lucillelacostephd/Mesonet/README.md

+# Mesonet
-## This repository is to compile all data management Python scripts for Mesonet data.
+This repository is to compile all data management Python scripts for Mesonet data.